 Board & Staff

-Our professional and compassionate staff is commitment to serving the clients and families who seek out the services of the Rhode Island Advocacy for Children.
+Our professional and compassionate staff is committed to serving the clients and families who seek out the services of the Rhode Island Advocacy for Children.
 We believe that our services must be a match for the needs of your child and for your family.
-We believe that our involvement with you and your child is a partnership and that dedicated focus and attention to the needs of the child, must be exhibited by both the advocate and the parent or caregiver.
+We believe that our involvement with you and your child is a partnership and that dedicated focus and attention to the needs of the child must be exhibited by both the advocate and the parent or caregiver.

 Meet the people that make our organization so special!

-Our Board represents a cross-section of our community and each member has passion for children and unlocking their potential by removing obstacles for them within the educational system.
+Our Board represents a cross-section of our community and each member has a passion for children and unlocking their potential by removing obstacles for them within the educational system.
 Our Board work hard to ensure the long-term sustainability of our organization.
 We ensure that all funds raised by the Rhode Island Advocacy for Children go directly affect those in need.

 These are the people that work day-in and day-out to assist you in advocating for your child at school.